srobinson/unicode-wiki/README.md

 yarn start

 # seed the dbs
-# this only needs to be done one time as the data in persisted to disk.
+# one time operation - seed data in persisted to disk
 yarn seed
 ```

 That's all for now...
-Thank you for wathing
+Thank you for reading